 Preamble, FCH, pilots and MAPs are transmitted within every subchannel group.
 They are not required to be transmitted at every frame.
 Their periodicity is determined as follows:

-Preamble, FCH and pilot signal periodicity is determined by the channel dynamics as needed to maintain synchronization, e.g., static vs mobile application.
+Preamble, FCH and pilot signal periodicity is determined by RF channel dynamics as needed to maintain synchronization, e.g., static vs mobile application.

-Map’s periodicity is determined by the characteristics of the application and the need to support efficient air interface resource allocation.
+MAP’s periodicity is determined by the characteristics of the application and the need to support efficient air interface resource allocation.

 Figure 5 shows an example of a frame containing Preamble, FCH and MAPs in every subchannel within the frame.
-Figure 6 shows subchannels 2, 4, 5, 6 and 7 with no FCH and MAP, indicating the allocation is informed in previous frame whereas remaining subchannels are having the FCH and MAPs in the shown frame.
+Figure 6 shows subchannels 2, 4, 5, 6, and 7 with no FCH and MAP, indicating the allocation is informed in previous frame whereas remaining subchannels are having the FCH and MAPs in the shown frames.
 In addition, subchannels 2, 4 and 6 do not have a preamble in this frame.

 Frame Duration